wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/simulation/launch-wandering-application-gazebo-sim-waffle.rst

 --------------------------

 #.
-If your system has an |intel| GPU, follow the steps in the
+If your system has an Intel® GPU, follow the steps in the
    :doc:`../../../gsg_robot/index` to enable the GPU for simulation.
 This step improves Gazebo* simulation performance.